alexdiaz2/cruisebound/README.md

 ### Remember to close all connections to ports 8080 and 5432

-To run the project you should execute the following commands:
+To run the project you should execute the following commands in the root folder of the project "cruisebound":

-- mvn clean install (This command will execute the tests too)
+- mvn clean install -DskipTests

 ### Local